Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

-BAM employs the 3+1 decomposition formalism, i.e., the 4-dimensional spacetime is foliated by a set of non-intersecting 3-dimensional spacelike hypersurfaces $\Sigma$, with a field of timelike normal vectors $n^\mu$.
+BAM employs the {(3 + 1)-dimensional Arnowitt--Deser--Misner (ADM)} decomposition formalism, that is, the four-dimensional spacetime is foliated by a set of nonintersecting \mbox{three-dimensional} spacelike hypersurfaces $\Sigma$, with a field of timelike normal vectors $n^\mu$.
 The spacetime coordinates are chosen such that the line element reads

 where $\alpha>0$ is the lapse function, $\gamma_{\mu \nu} = g_{\mu \nu} + n_\mu n_\nu$ is the spatial metric induced on the hypersurfaces $\Sigma$, $\beta^i$ is the spatial shift vector, and $dx^i$ is the spatial coordinates displacement.
 Likewise, the components of the normal field are given by